-- 21. (1) The Minister may, by notice in the Gazette, establish an advisory committee to advise the Minister, on request or of its own accord, on- - (a) achieving the objects of this Act; and - (b) any other matter concerning the preservation and sustainable development of 50 agricultural land. - (2) The advisory committee consists of not more than 10 members appointed by the Minister for a period not exceeding five years from the date of nominations received in terms of subsection (3), which must include- - (a) not more than two members from nominations received from farmers' 55 organisations;
+21. (1) The Minister may, by notice in the Gazette and other media, establish an advisory committee to advise the Minister, on request or of its own accord, on-

+- (a) achieving the objects of this Act; and - (b) any other matter concerning the preservation and sustainable development of agricultural land.

+(2) The advisory committee consists of not more than 10 members appointed by the Minister for a period not exceeding five years from the date of nominations received in terms of subsection (3), which must include-